 3. Start from the top

 Don’t just dive straight into the nitty gritty.
-Start with the high-level topics — who we are, what we do, who are our customers?
-Then later you can dive into the specifics of their new team and job functions.
+Start with the high-level topics — who we are, what we do, who we serve.
+Then later you can dive into the specifics of the new hire’s team and job functions.

 4. Inspire them

 Video is a powerful tool for inspiring and building emotional connections.
-Instill pride in your new employees and highlight the opportunity they have to make a difference through your organization.
+Instill pride in your new hires and highlight the opportunity they have to make a difference at your company.
 Showing new employees the impact they can make is not just heartwarming, it can be hugely motivating.

 5. Offer opportunities for further learning

 Learning doesn’t stop when the onboarding process is completed.
-Videos are a great way to provide additional opportunities for your employees to continue to learn and improve.
+Videos are a great way to provide additional opportunities for your employees to continue learning and improving.